isaacnmm/pestpolicy-hugo2XX/content/posts/best-paint-for-interior-doors/index.md

 It is featured with a one-step application that is relatively easy to clean using soap and water.
 Rust-Oleum 253611 dries to the touch in just thirty minutes, and one gallon covers roughly 105 square feet.
 Whats more, it presents in several distinct and conspicuous colors.
 Although it is associated more with automotive finishes, it will give you magical a 3-D effect when applied on doors.

-Pros:
-- Low on Odor and VOCs
-- It takes 30 minutes to dry to the touch.
+Pros: - Low on Odor and VOCs - It takes 30 minutes to dry to the touch.

 - Comes in unique colors - Has real mica beads

-Cons:
-- None
+Cons: - None

+> See Also: > Oil Based Primer for Cabinets

 ###  [7.
 KILZ 2 Multi-Surface Stain Blocking](https://www.amazon.com/dp/B0013FE5R0/?tag=p-policy-20)